awslabs/aws-encryption-sdk-specification/framework/local-cryptographic-materials-cache.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-### Time-to-live (TTL)

-Each cache entry has a time-to-live (TTL) field that represents a point in time at which the cache entry MUST be considered invalid.
-After a cache entry's TTL has elapsed, we say that the entry is _TTL-expired_, and the local CMC MUST NOT return the entry to any caller.

 ## Initialization